grafana/k6registry/docs/registry.md

 The source of the registry is a YAML file optimized for human use.
 Since collecting extension metadata is a complicated and time-consuming task, it is advisable to extract this step into a registry generator CLI tool.
 The output of this tool is an extension registry in JSON format.

-For programs that use the registry, it is advisable to generate an output in JSON format optimized for the given application (for example, an extension catalog for the k6build service).

 Generating custom JSON from the extension registry can be done with any standard JSON filtering tool, for example using the popular `jq` tool.

 ```mermaid